Ars-Linguistica/mlconjug3/README.rst

 -------------------------------------

 - | Ali Malik and Mike Wu and Vrinda Vasavada and Jinpeng Song and John Mitchell and Noah D. Goodman and Chris Piech.
-  | "`Generative Grading: Neural Approximate Parsing for Automated Student Feedback`_".
+  | "`Generative Grading Neural Approximate Parsing for Automated Student Feedback`_".
   | Proceedings of the 34th AAAI conference on Artificial Intelligence, 2019.

 Software projects using mlconjug